 Prior to joining Barnes & Thornburg, Ron served as a deputy commissioner and general counsel at the Indiana Department of Workforce Development, where he was the agency's chief legal counsel, overseeing all aspects of agency legal affairs, program integrity, quality, compliance and ethics.
 In this role, Ron briefed the department's case and assisted the Indiana Attorney General's Office with arguments before the Indiana Supreme Court in Franklin Electric Company, Inc. v.
 Unemployment Insurance Appeals of the Indiana Department of Workforce Development, 953 N.E.
 2d 1066.

 Before being named to the position of Deputy Commissioner and General Counsel, Ron served as the department's director of appeals and chief administrative law judge, where he presided over more than 3,000 administrative cases involving claims for unemployment insurance compensation and directed the activities of more than 20 Administrative Law Judges.

-Ronnie has also served as the director of trial court management for the Indiana Supreme Court, during which time he served as primary staff to a select sub-committee of the Court's Record's Management Committee for a year-long consideration of confidentiality and access to court records.
-That effort culminated in significant revisions to Indiana Administrative Rule 9 concerning public access to court records, which is a topic that Ronnie has spoken on frequently.
-Ronnie also worked as the court administrator for the Marion Superior Court system, where he oversaw the administration responsible for 35 courts and nearly 700 employees.
+Ron has also served as the director of trial court management for the Indiana Supreme Court and also worked as the court administrator for the Marion Superior Court system, where he oversaw the administration responsible for 35 courts and nearly 700 employees.

 Governor's Public Service Achievement Award from former Gov. Mitch Daniels, 2010